eevanwong/Basketball-Reference-Scraper/README.md

     - Each worker gets a "job", which is just the url that it needs to scrape, based on the url, it does a corresponding action (check code)
 - Everything is stored in 1 in memory dictionary and at the end of scraping it writes it all to a file

 Notably, as we up the num workers (i.e number of concurrent tasks), the performance does increase each time.
-Will experiment and see at what point it increases.
+Will experiment and see at what point performance plateaus.

 ### A question I asked myself: Why is node.js a reasonable runtime for running multi-threaded web scraping?
 Well, it's not.
 At least not in comparison to other languages.